Otacrob/Metasploitable3/README.md

 ## 1️⃣ Scanning the Network

-We use `nmap` to detect live hosts in our subnet.
+We use `nmap` on Kali Linux to detect live hosts in our subnet.

 ```bash
 nmap -sn 172.28.128.0/24